 8. Evaluate and Plan for the Next Meeting.

 After a meeting has concluded, it's good if the core group can chat about what went well and what not so well.
 As the group grows, you may want to bring in some professionals.
 A lawyer could address grandparent visitation rights

 .
 A psychologist or counselor could advise about handling emotional stress.
-Your group may also opt to take an activist route and lobby for grandparents rights.
+Your group may also opt to take an activist route and lobby for your cause.
 As the group's founder, you'll need to listen to your members and tailor the support group to offer what they need most.